gusztavvargadr/packer/README.md

 $ .\ci.ps1 clean virtualbox
 ```

-Omitting this parameter will apply the command to all the templates, so this command will clean up everything.
+Omitting this parameter will apply the command to all the templates, so the following command will clean up everything:

 ```powershell
 $ .\ci.ps1 clean virtualbox
 ```

-The pattern matching used for cleanup works with all the other commands (`info`, `restore`, `build`) mentioned earlier.
+The pattern matching used for cleanup works with all the other commands (`info`, `restore`, `build`, `rebuild`) mentioned earlier as well.

 [Cleaning up]: #cleaning-up

 ## Next steps

+Take a look at the repository of [virtual workstations] to easily automate and share your configurations using the [Vagrant boxes].

 [Next steps]: #next-steps